OutSystems/docs-product/src/ref/errors-and-warnings/errors/invalid-url-path-error.md

     You have an invalid URL set in the 'URL Path' property of a method from a REST API.

     Review the syntax of the URL path.

+* `Invalid URL characters in property 'URL Path' of the (<method name>) REST API method.`

+    Within the 'URL Path', "/", ";", "?" are reserved.

+    The "/" character may be used within HTTP to designate a hierarchical structure.

+    The "{" and "}" are used in the ServiceStudio 'URL Path' to designate an input variable to the method.

+    The hyphen (-} is currently a restricted character in ServiceStudio for the "Name" properties and cannot be used in the 'URL Path'.

 Double-click on the error line to take you directly to the REST API method's property list where the problem was detected.